 4 counsel and assistance from my servant Oliver.
 Whitmer was to be supported in his calling as historian by Oliver Cowdery "and others," to allow him to "observe and know concerning my church" (v.
 3).
+Today, the practice of Church historians to travel to various places around the world, documenting history and events, continues.

-Today, the practice of 5 send forth the accounts of their stewardships.
-This pattern is also still followed in the Church today.
-Each year wards and stakes compile their histories and send them to Salt Lake City to be added to the Church archives, thus documenting a complete history from throughout the world of the workings of the Lord in the latter days.
+5 send forth the accounts of their stewardships.
+This pattern is also still followed in the Church today but in a different form.
+Ward and stake leaders capture events and activities as part of their ongoing unit history and submit them to Salt Lake City to be added to the Church archives, thus documenting a complete history from throughout the world of the workings of the Lord in the latter days.